Crispin Blunt: Member of Parliament

 At the 1997 general election, Blunt was elected to Parliament as Member for Reigate in Surrey, succeeding the long-serving strongly Eurosceptic MP Sir George Gardiner, who had been deselected by the local Conservative Party.
 Blunt was subsequently appointed to the House of Commons Defence Select Committee.

 In July 1997, he was elected as Secretary of the Conservative Foreign and Commonwealth Affairs Committee and the Conservative Middle East Council.
-In May 2000, he joined the House of Commons Environment, Transport and Regional Affairs Select Committee and in July 2003 he was elected Chairman of the Conservative Middle East Council, a position he still occupies.
+In May 2000, he joined the House of Commons Environment, Transport and Regional Affairs Select Committee and in July 2003 he was elected Chairman of the Conservative Middle East Council.

 The new Conservative Party leader Iain Duncan Smith appointed Blunt to the Opposition front bench as Shadow Minister for Northern Ireland in September 2001.
 In July 2002, he was appointed as deputy to Tim Yeo, Shadow Secretary of State for Trade and Industry.
 On 1 May 2003 he resigned his position on the front bench, saying that Duncan Smith was a "handicap" to the Conservatives.
 He decided to resign at that time in the expectation that the Conservative Party would make over 500 gains in the 2003 local government elections, but in the belief that these would be achieved in spite of, rather than because of, Duncan Smith's leadership.
 Blunt timed his resignation so that it became public after the polls closed but before the results were declared.

 The following day he was unanimously reselected by his local party as their prospective parliamentary candidate, but in May 2003, he failed to persuade 25 of his fellow Conservative MPs to call for a vote of confidence.
 He accepted that no challenge for the party leadership would be immediately forthcoming and returned to the back benches.
 In November 2003, Michael Howard replaced Duncan Smith after a vote of no confidence.

 Blunt became a party whip under Howard, but on 9 June 2005, he took a leave of absence from that role to support the expected leadership bid of Malcolm Rifkind.
 However, when Rifkind was knocked out of the party leadership contest, Blunt returned to the Whips' office and wrote to all party members in his constituency asking them to rank the remaining contenders in order of preference so he could best represent his constituents.

 Blunt is a former joint chair of the Council for the Advancement of Arab-British Understanding.
 When the Conservative and Liberal Democrat Coalition formed a government in 2010, Blunt was appointed as the first Minister of State for Prisons at the Ministry of Justice.
 His responsibilities included prisons and probation, youth justice, criminal law and sentencing policy, and criminal justice.
-He is also a member of the All-Party Parliamentary Humanist Group.
+He was also a member of the All-Party Parliamentary Humanist Group.